We’ve selected the 10 best air heat pumps in three performance categories to give you the information needed to make your buying decision.

 Trane is consistently at or near the top of the list for dependability and consumer satisfaction in research conducted by Consumer Reports and other independent testing organizations.
 This is an efficient, reliable heat pump ideal for cool to moderately warm climates.

-Installed Cost: $6,000 to $9,600 according to Trane’s website.
-Cost is based on size and where you live, as it is with all the units on this list.
+Installed Cost: $6,500 to $9,600 according to Trane’s website.
+The cost is based on the size and where you live, as it is with all the units on this list.

 Efficiency: 17 SEER and 9.6 HSPF

 Top Features: Trane’s Climatuff compressor is widely considered one of the best in the industry.
 Trane and American Standard use their proprietary Spine Fin outdoor coil.
 It has traditional fins but also includes spines extending out from the fins that provide much more surface area.
 The result is faster dispersion of heat when in AC mode.
 The base pan is composite, so won’t corrode.